 When comparing Wunderlist vs Todoist, the Slant community recommends Wunderlist for most people.
-In the question“What is the best cross-platform to-do list app?”
-Wunderlist is ranked 1st while Todoist is ranked 3rd.
+In the question“What are the best cross-platform to do list apps?”
+Wunderlist is ranked 2nd while Todoist is ranked 5th.
 The most important reason people chose Wunderlist is:

 Wunderlists' UI is very fast and easy to use.
 The features are easy to find and everything flows together smoothly.

 Ranked in these QuestionsQuestion Ranking